timvieira/blog/content/sampling-without-replacement.md

    $\sum_{i \in I} x_i$ for some $I \subseteq \{1,\ldots,n\}$.
 In this setting, the set of sampled items $S$ is chosen to be "representative" of the population, albeit much smaller.
-In the subset sum setting, priority sampling has been show to have near-optimal variance [(Szegedy, 2005)](https://www.cs.rutgers.edu/~szegedy/PUBLICATIONS/full1.pdf).
+In the subset sum setting, priority sampling has been shown to have near-optimal variance [(Szegedy, 2005)](https://www.cs.rutgers.edu/~szegedy/PUBLICATIONS/full1.pdf).
    Specifically, priority sampling with $m$ samples is no worse than the best possible $(m-1)$-sparse estimator in terms of variance.
 Of course, when